 Homeowners and investors may also search for unoccupied home insurance and/or vacant home insurance, which are not considered to be the same coverage when claims are submitted.
-Understanding the differences between the unoccupied home and vacant home insurance definition, policies and coverage is imperative to protecting assets.
+Understanding the differences between them, their policies and coverage is imperative to protecting assets.

 Vacant and Unoccupied Defined